AI Search Conversion Rates for E-Commerce: Every Data Point in One Place (2025-2026)

 Semrush: LLM visitors convert at 4.4x the organic rate

-Perplexity: 10.5% conversion rate vs 1.76% Google organic
+Perplexity: 10.5% conversion vs 1.76% Google organic

 The comparison table